This article is the fifth and final post in our series ‘Principles of Data Visualization’ #PoDV.

-- Figure & ground: We either notice the two faces, or the vase.
-Whichever we notice becomes the figure, and the other the ground
+- Figure & ground: We either notice the two faces or the vase.
+Whichever we see becomes the figure, and the other the ground.

 We’ll consider the following visualization from Recorded Future, a web intelligence company.
 This visualization compares the mentions of Apple, Google, and Microsoft across the web over the next five years.

 The first thing you notice when looking at this visualization is that the bubbles stand out against the backdrop of the area charts.
-This is appropriate considering the designer wants the viewer to explore deeper information that’s embedded within the bubbles.
-The area chart which is grayed out simply shows the trend over time, and isn’t meant to be explored.
-This is a great example of the Gestalt principle of Figure & Ground.
+This is appropriate considering the designer wants the viewer to explore deeper information embedded within the bubbles.
+The area chart, which is grayed out, shows the trend over time and isn’t meant to be explored.
+This is an excellent example of the Gestalt principle of Figure & Ground.

-The bubbles are organized in 3 distinct groups along the horizontal line.
-We can identify the 3 groups of bubbles easily because of how close they are to each other.
+The bubbles are organized in three distinct groups along the horizontal line.
+We can identify the three groups of bubbles quickly because of how close they are to each other.
 Notice that enough space is given between each group to make them distinct.
 This uses the principle of Proximity.

 Further, we notice that the bubbles are of three colors – green, purple, and blue.
 This Similarity brings out the grouping even more clearly.

-To fully understand the next few pointers, do read last week’s post if you haven’t already.
+To fully understand the following few pointers, read last week’s post if you haven’t already.

 These patterns are most visible in the area chart.
-We notice that the overall trend for Apple is upward, while Google’s Microsoft’s stays flat.
+We notice that the overall trend for Apple is upward, while Google’s Microsoft stays flat.

-There are many peaks along the area chart, but one of them for Microsoft is particularly noticeable in Jan 2015.
+There are many peaks within the area chart, but one of them for Microsoft is particularly noticeable in January 2015.
 This peak is narrower than the other peaks.

 Zoning in on the bubbles for Microsoft, we notice an outlier for Microsoft in mid-2015.
 The other bubbles fall within a more normal range.
-Noticing these patterns make us want to further probe into them.
+Seeing these patterns makes us want to further probe into them.

 We use the preattentive attribute of position to track the rise and fall of the area chart.
-Similarly, we notice the abnormal bubble in Microsoft’s chart because of it’s higher position compared to the other bubbles.
+Similarly, we notice the abnormal bubble in Microsoft’s chart because of its higher position than the other bubbles.

 The bubbles vary in size.
 Their size corresponds to the number of web mentions for a particular topic.
-This makes it easy to spot the important mentions, and explore them in detail.
+This makes it easy to spot the essential mentions and explore them in detail.